 We have to warn you that if you are expecting a very powerful grout sealer, you should probably look elsewhere.
-The Miracle Grout Sealer is intended to be used as a touch up sealer.
-If you are apply grout for the first time or re-grout your entire house, it is probably better that you use an industrial strength sealer.
+The Miracle Grout Sealer is intended to be used as a touch-up sealer.
+If you apply grout for the first time or re-grout your entire house, it is probably better that you use an industrial-strength sealer.

-The Miracle Grout Sealer comes in a nice and convenient applicator bottle with an easy to use applicator tip.
+The Miracle Grout Sealer comes in a nice and convenient applicator bottle with an easy-to-use applicator tip.
 It is safe to use and relatively non-toxic.
-We would still keep it out of the reach out your children and pets, however.
+We would still keep it out of the reach of your children and pets, however.
 We didn’t really notice any strong odors and definitely no harsh fumes that come from this sealer.

 Tilelab Grout And Tile Sealer

-The TileLab Grout Sealer is a nice and convenient product in the form of a spray on bottle.
+The TileLab Grout Sealer is a nice and convenient product in the form of a spray-on bottle.
 It is designed to be a low odor easy to apply sealer, so it pretty much works out of the box.
 There is no mixing involved and nothing you have to do to prime the solution.
 It is formulated to resist dirt, oil, stains, and all sorts of grease on any surface.
 We recommend you use it on unglazed tile, grout, and even brick or clay.
-While some grout sealer leave a white haze on your tile grout, TileLab does not leave any hard to remove residues.
+While some grout sealers leave a white haze on your tile grout, TileLab does not leave any hard-to-remove residues.